Prairie du Chien teen found guilty of beating death of Iowa man

 Calista Seelinger called 911 at about 11:30 p.m. that night to report that Jacob Seelinger and Adam were assaulting Hansen at a residence in Decorah.
 Calista Seelinger is Jacob Seelinger’s mother, and she was dating Hansen.

-The first law enforcement official on scene noted that Jacob Seelinger and Adam had fled and that Hanson "was in bad shape medically."
+The first law enforcement official on scene noted that Jacob Seelinger and Adam had fled and that Hansen “was in bad shape medically.”

 “I believed by looking at his face and hearing his breathing that he was going to die,” the official reported in court documents.